meilisearch/docs-searchbar.js/CONTRIBUTING.md

 This project integrates a tool to create automated changelogs.<br>
 _[Read more about this](https://github.com/meilisearch/integration-guides/blob/main/guides/release-drafter.md)._

-### Labels

-To chose the proper labels reade the [labels guide](https://github.com/meilisearch/integration-guides/blob/main/guides/release-drafter.md#how-does-the-release-drafter-work)).
-Labels impact the generated version for the next release.

 ### How to Publish the Release <!-- omit in TOC -->

 ⚠️ Before doing anything, make sure you got through the guide about [Releasing an Integration](https://github.com/meilisearch/integration-guides/blob/main/guides/integration-release.md).